The siphon and the forge – TechCrunch

 The other is to create new wealth; manufacture better goods, offer better services, design better hardware, write better software.
 This is — or is supposed to be — the capitalism of Silicon Valley, of China2, of rocket ships and electric cars, of Moore’s Law.
 Obviously this is the purer, more idealistic form of capitalism.
 Call it the forge.

-It seems apparent that public opinion has turned sharply agains the tech industry of late:
+It seems apparent that public opinion has turned sharply against the tech industry of late:

 Isn’t that surprising?
 After all, Silicon Valley is building new and better things for us all, while Wall Street, having offered essentially no generally beneficial financial innovations in decades, is greedily siphoning off roughly a quarter of all American profits; the pharmaceutical industry is spending vastly more on marketing than on R&D; and the rest of the US health-care industry is basically a huge kludge of a bloodsucking siphon.